smhurf/lewagon_challenges/00-Setup/02-Git/README.md

 touch today.py
 ```

-Open this file in your text editor and declare + implement a function `my_name_is` which takes no parameter and returns a `str`: your GitHub nickname.
+Open this file in your text editor and declare + implement a function `my_name_is` which takes zero parameter and returns a constant `str`: your GitHub nickname.

 Run `make` until one test passes (no need for the second one to be successful).

 ```text
 tests/test_git.py::TestGit::test_hi_my_name_is PASSED